Stable Diffusion Prompt: A Definitive Guide with Examples

 Some generally used negative prompts include: low quality, low res, blurry, artifacts, grainy, pixelated, distorted, cropped, out of focus, bad composition, ugly, duplicated, boring.

 As said, you can also add negative prompts to help avoid the shown up of unwanted elements, for instance, text, logo, watermark, banner, extra digits, and signature.
-To take the image you are working with as an example, the hand and eye look deformed and there is unwanted text, so let's add the negative words for that:
+To take the image you are working with as an example, the hand and eyes look deformed and there is unwanted text, so let's add the negative words for that:

 Satble Diffusion Negative Prompt